- Fee assured

 - Inflammatory bowel disease

-Dr Willert is a fellow of the Royal College of Physicians of London.
-He completed a joint physiology/pharmacology degree with first class honours in 1993 and qualified in medicine with honours in 1996.
+Dr Willert is a fellow of the Royal College of Physicians of London and completed a joint physiology/pharmacology degree with first class honours in 1993 and qualified in medicine with honours in 1996.
 He subsequently completed a PhD in gastrointestinal pharmacology, assessing the mechanisms of pain in gastrointestinal disease, from the University of Manchester.

 He has specialist expertise in the endoscopic diagnosis and endoscopic therapy of heartburn and Barrett’s oesophagus.
 He provides BRAVO wireless pH assessment for oesophageal reflux and endoscopic mucosal resection and the new HALO radiofrequency ablation therapy for Barrett’s (as a tertiary service for Greater Manchester, Lancashire and Cheshire).
 He is also a nationally accredited bowel cancer screening colonoscopist for which he provides a weekly regional screening colonoscopy and advanced polypectomy / EMR service for patients across the conurbation.
-He is a national expert in double balloon enteroscopy for the management of small bowel disorders and provides a regional service for patients needing endoscopic ultrasound and fine needle aspiration as well as being an endoscopy trainer for the regions junior doctors.
+He is a national expert in double balloon enteroscopy for the management of small bowel disorders and provides a regional service for patients.
+He is also an endoscopy trainer for the regions junior doctors.

 Areas of interest